SUMMARY OF SIGNIFICANT ACCOUNTING POLICIES

 The accompanying consolidated financial statements have been expressed in RMB, the Company’s reporting currency.

 Transactions denominated in currencies other than the functional currency are translated into the functional currency at the exchange rates prevailing at the dates of the transaction.
 Monetary assets and liabilities denominated in foreign currencies are translated into the functional currency using the applicable exchange rates at the balance sheet dates.
-The resulting foreign exchange gains and losses are included in the consolidated statements of comprehensive income in the line item “Foreign currency exchange gains (losses), net.”
+The resulting foreign exchange gains and losses are included in the consolidated statements of comprehensive income in the line item “Foreign currency exchange losses, net.”

 Assets and liabilities of the Company, ATA BVI and Xing Wei are translated into RMB using the applicable exchange rate at each balance sheet date.
 Revenues and expenses are translated into RMB at average rates prevailing during the year.
 The resulting foreign currency translation adjustments are recognized as a separate component of accumulated other comprehensive loss within equity.
+Since the RMB is not a fully convertible currency, all foreign exchange transactions involving RMB must take place either through the People’s Bank of China (the “PBOC”) or other institutions authorized to buy and sell foreign exchange.
+The exchange rates adopted for the foreign exchange transactions are the rates of exchange quoted by the PBOC.

 (e)Commitments and contingencies

 In the normal course of business, the Group is subject to contingencies, such as legal proceedings and claims that cover a wide range of matters.
 Liabilities for such contingencies are recorded when it is probable that a liability has been incurred and the amount of the assessment can be reasonably estimated.
+If a potential material loss contingency is not probable but is reasonably possible, or is probable but cannot be estimated, then the nature of the contingent liability, together with an estimate of the range of possible loss if determinable and material, is disclosed.

 (f)Fair value measurements

-The Company’s financial instruments consist of cash and cash equivalents, restricted cash, accounts receivable, advances to third parties, employees and suppliers, which are included in the prepaid expenses and other current assets, and accrued expenses and other payables, all of which have a carrying amount that approximate fair value because of the short maturity of these instruments.
+The Company’s financial instruments consist of cash and cash equivalents, accounts receivable, advances to third parties, employees and suppliers, which are included in the prepaid expenses and other current assets, and accrued expenses and other payables, all of which have a carrying amount that approximate fair value because of the short maturity of these instruments.

 The application of the above criteria for revenue recognition for each type of service or product is as follows: